edisplay/RCB_TA_notes/week-2-html-css-bootstrap-three-days/lesson-plan-1.1.md

 ### 3. Instructor Do (15 minutes)

 * Git branching

-    * Git branches enable people to modify code independently from the `master branch` without it impacting the `master` branch itself
+> Git branches enable people to modify code independently from the `master branch` without it impacting the `master` branch itself

-    * For example, you can code features on a `features` branch, and not have your in-progress features code impact your `master` production branch
+> For example, you can code features on a `features` branch, and not have your in-progress features code impact your `master` production branch

-    * This is especially useful when working on teams.
+> This is especially useful when working on teams.
 Two people can modify the same file in separate branches and then have the ability to merge their changes without fearing things will get overwritten

+**Slack out these git commands to students and say one or two sentences about each**

 * Commands
     * `git branch branch-name` - creates a new branch
     * `git checkout branch-name` switches to the branch
     * `git branch -b branch-name` is short for making a new branch and immediately switching to it
     * `git push origin branch-name` will push the contents of the branch, this will not impact `master`
     * To return to master you type `git checkout master`

-    * **Important**
+**Important**

-        * When making a new branch, the new branch references the branch you are currently on.
+> When making a new branch, the new branch references the branch you are currently on.
 For example, if you are on the `master` branch and type `git checkout -b new-branch` the `new-branch` will adopt the same code from `master`.

-        * Let's say you make a lot of changes in your `new-branch`, and while on that branch you type `git checkout -b additional-branch`, the `additional-branch` will adopt the code from `new-branch` NOT from `master`.
+> Let's say you make a lot of changes in your `new-branch`, and while on that branch you type `git checkout -b additional-branch`, the `additional-branch` will adopt the code from `new-branch` NOT from `master`.

-        * It is important to type `git branch` before you make a new branch so you can see which branch you are currently on.
+> It is important to type `git branch` before you make a new branch so you can see which branch you are currently on.

 * Git cloning

-    * You can get any code from other public Git repositories.
+> You can get any code from other public Git repositories.

-    * Running `git clone git@github.com:twbs/bootstrap.git` will clone the Bootstrap repo to your local machine
+> Running `git clone git@github.com:twbs/bootstrap.git` will clone the Bootstrap repo to your local machine

-    * You have the ability to modify files
+> You have the ability to modify files

-    * Github lets you modify settings to prevent others from deleting or modifying certain branches, as well as restricting user access
+> Github lets you modify settings to prevent others from deleting or modifying certain branches, as well as restricting user access

 * Pull requests

-    * When working with teams, almost never should work be performed using the `master` branch.
+> When working with teams, almost never should work be performed using the `master` branch.
 Master branch is usually production level code, not code that is in-progress

-    * All work should be merged into `master` by creating a "pull request"
+> All work should be merged into `master` by creating a "pull request"

-    * You can do this by navigating to your repository using Chrome, selecting the "pull requests" tab and pressing the "new pull request" button
+> You can do this by navigating to your repository using Chrome, selecting the "pull requests" tab and pressing the "new pull request" button

-    * You can select which branch you want to merge from and to
+> You can select which branch you want to merge from and to

-    * Pull requests should be reviewed by the owner to ensure the code is proper, if not you can tell the person making the request to modify their code
+> Pull requests should be reviewed by the owner to ensure the code is proper, if not you can tell the person making the request to modify their code

 ### 4. Partner Do (15 minutes)